 One of the great racial stains on the history of America is the internment of Japanese American citizens during World War II.
 The forced removal from society affected adults, children, and subsequent generations who never saw the inside of the camps.
 Legal historians generally consider the U.S. Supreme Court decision upholding that internment to be one of the worst decisions the country ever made.
 In this program you will learn about the number of people interned, the history of the incarceration nationally, and the lingering impact on descendants of the internees.
 You will also hear about how the internment was carried out here in Eugene.

 One young boy in one of the camps was Roger Shimomura, who grew to be an internationally acclaimed artist and educator.
 Much of his art portrays life in the camps, with haunting images of tricycles and baseball inside barbed wire.
-Information about and images of his art, intended to be on display at the Jordan Schnitzer Museum of Art through mid-June, are accessible online at the JSMA website: https://jsma.uoregon.edu/
+Information about and images of his art are accessible online at the JSMA website: https://jsma.uoregon.edu/

 Tara Fickle is an Assistant Professor of English at the University of Oregon, and an affiliated faculty member of the Department of Ethnic Studies, the New Media and Culture Certificate, and the Center for Asian and Pacific Studies.
 She earned her PhD from the University of California, Los Angeles, and her BA from Wesleyan University.
 Her book, The Race Card: From Gaming Technologies to Model Minorities (NYU Press, 2019), explores how games have been used to both establish and combat Asian and Asian American racial stereotypes.